Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 - `EXTERNAL_I2C_SCL` is the I²C SCL pin used for the external I²C interface.
 Only SCL capable pins can be selected.
 Default: `3`
 - `EXTERNAL_I2C_CHANNEL` is the I²C channel used for the external I²C interface, either 0 or 1.
 Default: `1`
 - `EXTERNAL_I2C_FREQUENCY` is the I²C frequency used for the external I²C interface.
 Default: `100000`
-- `EXTERNAL_I2C_TIMEOUT` is the I²C timeout in microseconds for the external I²C interface.
-Default: `50000`
+- `EXTERNAL_I2C_TIMEOUT` is the I²C timeout in milliseconds for the external I²C interface.
+Default: `1000`

 I/O voltage options:
 - `MAX_OUTPUT_VOLTAGE` is an integer in the range `[0, 10]` indicating the maximum voltage CV output can generate.
 Default: `10`